 make sure that the devices were ready for the big time.

-Heins said RIM plans to prune down its vast array of
+RIM plans to prune down its extensive array of BlackBerry

-BlackBerry models to focus on high-end and mid-range devices
+models to focus on high-end and mid-range devices that will come

-that will come with either touchscreen or physical keyboards.
+with either touchscreen or physical keyboards, Heins said.